jacklowrie/piazza-bot/README.md

 Still thinking about the ideal workflow, however I'd like to keep PM on GitHub for now.
 If you'd like to contribute, first of all, _thank you_!
-Please first discuss the change you wish to make with the owners of this repository via issue, before making a change or opening a pull request.
+Please first discuss the change you wish to make with the owners of this repository, ideally via issue, before making a change or opening a pull request.